Gum disease has been linked to a number of health problems such as heart disease

 Statistics show that rates of asthma in the UK are higher than those in most European countries, and this may be due to poor dental and oral hygiene, the British Dental Health Foundation commented.

-In fact, it claims that less than half the British population takes adequate care of their teeth and gums by brushing regularly and using other products for all-round care like mouthwash.
+In fact, it claims that less than half the British population takes adequate care of their teeth and gums by brushing regularly and using other products for all-around care like mouthwash.

 For example, just around a third of people regularly use mouthwash, while less than a quarter use floss.
 Close to half of all Britons use nothing but a toothbrush and toothpaste, while 27% clean their teeth with an electric brush.